-- ► This means that d-separation does generally not reveal all independencies in all probability distributions that factorise over the graph. - ▶ In other words, individual probability distributions that factorise over the graph may have further independencies not included in the set obtained by d-separation. - We say that d-separation is not "complete".
+- This means that d-separation does generally not reveal all independencies in all probability distributions that factorise over the graph. - In other words, individual probability distributions that factorise over the graph may have further independencies not included in the set obtained by d-separation. - We say that d-separation is not "complete" ("recall-rate" is not guaranteed to be 100%).